jonatan1024/clrinject/README.md

 # clrinject
-Injects C# EXE or DLL Assembly into every CLR runtime and AppDomain of another process.
+Injects C# EXE or DLL Assembly into any CLR runtime and AppDomain of another process.
+The injected assembly can then access static instances of the injectee process's classes and therefore affect it's internal state.

 ## Usage
 `clrinject-cli.exe -p <processId/processName> -a <assemblyFile>`